LeonSering/nvim_config/keymappings.md

 ## Custom settings (All Modes)
 Alt-A or Alt-H - go to previous window (cyclic)
 Alt-D or Alt-L - go to next window (cyclic)
+Alt-J - go to window below
+Alt-K - go to window above
-Alt-E - split window vertically
+Alt-M - go to left tab (equals gT in normal mode) Alt-N - go to right tab (equals gt in normal mode) Alt-E - split window vertically
 Alt-Z - close window
 Alt-X - rotate windows to the left